microram/ee4-tools/readme.md

 Tested with Ubuntu 18.04 on Amazon LightSail & Amazon S3 for backup storage.

+Use AWS S3 cli.
 S3cmd is no longer supported.
-Use AWS S3 cli.
+References to s3cmd will be removed in future updates.

 ### Installing